SecurityEssentials/Teams2NVivo/index.md

 ## Instructions

-These instructions are importing to Windows NVivo 12.
-Mac users may need to adjust them for your own situation.
+These instructions are importing from Teams to Windows NVivo 12.
+Zoom and Mac users may need to adjust them for your own situation (and yes, the converter supports Zoom transcripts)

 * Record your interview in Teams, creating a transcript
-* The video and transcript appear as entries in due course in the chat (**The transcript may take several hours**)
+* The video and transcript appear as entries in due course in the chat (**The transcript may take several hours to produce**)
 * <img src="images/TeamsChat.png">
 * On the video, click *...* and *Open in Microsoft Stream.* Scroll down to Details tab, and click *...
 Download video*.
 * Optionally, if you want audio only, click on the downloaded video file to open in Quicktime; use *File - Export As - Audio Only* to get an m4a file
 * import the M4A audio or MP4 video into NVivo - see [here](https://help-nv.qsrinternational.com/12/win/v12.1.108-d3ea61/Content/files/audio-and-videos.htm)

 * On the transcript in the chat, click *...
-Download as .vtt*
+Download as .vtt* **Note:** You could also download a VTT transcript from Microsoft Stream---but that version doesn't have speaker names.

 * Use the [converter page here](converter.html) to convert that .vtt file to NVivo transcript format (whose file extension is .txt):